How do you know if have a ruptured breast implant?

 Your plastic surgeon might offer you new implants during the same surgery, usually of a different type.
 You can also discuss other breast augmentation techniques, such as fat transfer to your breasts.

 Is breast implant removal covered by Medicare and insurance?

-Who is the best surgeon to treat ruptured breast implants?
+Who is the best breast surgeon to treat ruptured breast implants?

-Ruptured breast implants are not very common, and are usually easily dealt with by experienced plastic surgeons, especially if the problem is discovered early on.
+Ruptured breast implants are not very common, and are usually easily dealt with by an experienced plastic surgeon, especially if the problem is discovered early on.

 If you have any concerns regarding your breast implants or questions you would like to Dr Carmen then please call, or book an appointment to get a full assessment.

 Visit our Breast Surgery page for more information about Breast Implant Removal or Breast implant Replacement Surgery